-Owls Head Mountain
+Owl's Head Mountain

 The trail starts out climbing right from the start as it makes its way up through an open hardwood forest.
-It doesn’t take too long before the trail begins to moderate and follow a course through a draw of two adjoining ridges.
+The route soon becomes more moderate, though, as it follows a draw between two adjoining ridges.
 An attractive wet area with a long boardwalk is located in this area.

 After a mile or so there's a three-way intersection with a trail that goes about 4 miles straight toward Lake Eaton.
 Turn left here to continue up Owl's Head.
 From this point the trail remains pretty easy for another mile, then it begins to climb steadily as it commits to gaining elevation.
 The long section of climbing gradually mellows out in a col between two of the smaller peaks on Owl’s Head.
 The trail descends off this high ridge for a short distance as it enters a shallow valley at the base of the true summit.
 The site of the fire observer’s cabin, of which only the concrete footers and a pail remain, are in a magnificent white birch stand in this valley.

 The final push to the summit is very steep with a bit of slab rock and tall steps to negotiate.
 The steepness doesn't last long, and the trail levels off before the base of the fire tower comes into view.

 From the partially open summit, Long Lake can be seen below with Blue Mountain in the background.
 From the tower, a mind-blowing, 360-degree panorama awaits!
 Climb the steps to enjoy views of the Central Adirondacks and some of the High Peaks in the distance.
 The Seward Mountains stand tall over everything in the area.
 The large dome of Kempshall Mountain (a former fire tower peak) sits along the shore of Long Lake.
 In the distance the towers of Blue Mountain, Wakely Mountain, Snowy Mountain, Goodnow Mountain, and Arab Mountain can be faintly determined.